actris-cloudnet/cloudnetpy/docs/source/model-evaluation/overview.rst

 ================

-The ``cloudnetpy.model_evaluation`` subpackage connects Cloudnet observation products with the corresponding fields simulated by numerical weather and climate models, and brings them onto a common grid so that they can be compared directly.
+The ``cloudnetpy.model_evaluation`` subpackage connects Cloudnet observation products with the corresponding fields simulated by numerical weather prediction (NWP) models, and brings them onto a common grid so that they can be compared directly.
 The goal is to highlight the capabilities and shortcomings of simulated cloud variables against ground-based remote sensing observations.

 Comparing observations with a model is not trivial: the two live on very different grids.
 Cloudnet products have a fine time-height resolution (typically ~30 s and ~30 m), while a model column is coarse in the vertical and represents a grid-box average in the horizontal that a point measurement only samples as air advects past the site.
-The subpackage handles this by **downsampling** the high-resolution observations onto the model grid, producing so-called *L3 day-scale* products: a single file, for one model run and one day, holding the model's own field next to the observation field regridded to match it.
+The subpackage handles this by **downsampling** the high-resolution observations onto the model grid, producing so-called *L3 day-scale* products: a single file holding 24 hours of the model's own fields next to the regridded observation fields.

-Day-scale products are the building block of the evaluation.
-Longer time scales (month, season, year) are intended to be aggregated from them at a later stage.
+Day-scale products are the building block of the model evaluation.
+Climatological products for longer time scales (month, season, year, etc.) are intended to be aggregated from the day-scale products at a later stage.

 Inputs
 ======

-Each L3 product is generated from exactly two files:
+Each L3 product is generated from two files:

 - **A Cloudnet observation file** — the ``categorize`` file for cloud fraction (the cloud mask is built from its category bits), or an ``iwc`` or ``lwc`` product file.
 It must be processed with CloudnetPy so that the expected variables and category bits are present.
-- **A harmonized model file** for a single model run.
+- **A harmonized model file** for a specified forecast range (e.g. steps 0h – 7h combined from consecutive model runs).
 All models are expected to share the same variable names and units (temperature [K], pressure [Pa], ``qi``/``ql`` ice/liquid mixing ratios and ``cloud_fraction`` [1], ``uwind``/``vwind`` [m s\ :sup:`-1`], ``height`` [m]).
 The only quantity that genuinely differs between models is the number of vertical levels, which is derived dynamically from the model height and a fixed altitude limit (22 km — levels above this are dropped because the radar cannot observe them).

-One L3 file corresponds to one model run.
 The model's own fields are written with a ``model_`` prefix; the downsampled observation fields are written without a prefix.
 The model identity is stored in the global attributes.

 Processing overview
 ===================